Establish a good sleep foundation with these baby items! Add these baby registry must haves to your registry so everyone

-It’s a lightweight tent-like structure that goes over your baby’s pack and play and is perfect for creating a dark and private space for your baby when you aren’t at home!
+It’s a lightweight tent-like structure that goes over your baby’s pack and play and is perfect for creating a dark and private space for baby’s sleep when traveling!

-You don’t have to worry about room sharing when you’re visiting relatives, staying in a hotel, or other types of traveling with the Slumberpod.
+You don’t have to worry about room sharing when you’re visiting relatives or staying in a hote with the Slumberpod.
 This thing makes it so convenient and is on our baby travel essentials list.

 You can use my code THEPOSTPARTUMPARTY20 to save $20 off your oder if you’re picking this up for a baby registry!